The 12 Most Important Steps to Global UDI Compliance

 - Checked for accuracy and consistency to ensure that these crucial devices meet requirements globally (e.g., 21 CFR Part 11, Annex 11, EUDAMED, GUDID, China NMPA, etc.)

-Join us for a webinar, ‘Top 12 Things to Prepare for your UDI Journey’ featuring Wes Bloemker, formerly of Arthrex.
-In this webinar he will share his insights and lessons learned from over 25 year of experience driving organizational change for medical device companies.
+- Download our webinar on the ‘Top 12 Things to Prepare for Your Global UDI Journey’ where guest speaker Wes Bloemker, formerly of Arthrex, shares his insights and lessons learned from over 25 year of experience driving organizational change for medical device companies.